Air France-KLM says won't back down on costs

 "The stakes for the group are too important and we will convince the potential new team in France, I am confident of that," he said, asked to comment on the potential impact on union negotiations of Sunday's presidential run-off.

-The Franco-Dutch airline is negotiating the second and most difficult stage of a restructuring plan that aims to shed 2 billion euros ($2.6 billion) of both debt and operating costs over three years.
+The Franco-Dutch airline is negotiating the second and most difficult stage of a restructuring plan that aims to shed 2 billion euros (1.6 billion pounds) of both debt and operating costs over three years.

 It says its long-running labour contracts stand in the way of heading off growing competition from low-cost carriers led by Britain's easyJet (EZJ.L) and a historic fuel bill which is set to rise by 1 billion euros in 2012.